The Whiteside Bothy

 With the rivers Tweed and Blackadder just a few minute's drive from the house, it provides an ideal base for fishing parties.
 Similarly, there is some excellent and challenging shooting available within easy reach of the house.
 A gun cabinet and boot / drying room are provided.

 The local area offers unrivalled walking, cycling and riding in miles of untouched countryside ranging from gentle river valleys, the rugged beauty of the Cheviot hills to the 25 miles of protected golden sands and secluded rocky coves that make up the Heritage coastline.
-The region is also a golfer's paradise with 16 courses within a 30 mile radius.
+For golf enthusiasts, the area has 16 courses within a 30 mile radius, and for sightseeing guests can explore a landscape punctuated by historical sites, grand stately homes, outstanding castles and the evocative ruins of Border Abbeys.

 |Size||Sleeps up to 8, 4 bedrooms|